telenordigital/connect-android-sdk/README.md

     }

     // Overriding onActivityResult here serves the same purpose as
-    // handleRedirectUrlCallIfPresent further up.
+    // handleRedirectUriCallIfPresent further up.
 It is needed on older devices
     // that don't support Chrome Custom Tabs, or if the intent-filter for the redirect uri
     // to this activity is missing.
     @Override